 Back to blogging:

 I've been blogging since 2001.
-It doesn't surprise me that I have maintained a blog for over a decade, since I have been continually recording my thoughts in analog form since at least 1992.
+It doesn't surprise me that I have maintained a blog for over a decade since I have been continually recording my thoughts in analog form since at least 1992.
 Don't worry.
-I won't upload my twelve year old self's thoughts to this blog, but it is nice to know I have a record of my thoughts through the decades.
-My twelve year old self liked lists.
+I won't upload my twelve-year-old self's thoughts to this blog, but it is nice to know I have a record of my thoughts through the decades.
+My twelve-year-old self enjoyed lists.
 I made lists for everything.
 Lists for matchbox cars and MAD magazines.
 It was rather obsessive of me.
 Come to think of it I still like lists.
 Some things do not change.
 It's a learned behavior I have managed to keep.
 I have a to-do list, a list of books read, a list of movies watched, and a list of fragments of thoughts.
 I think it is common for people to keep lists.
 The selection of websites that make list making a hobby attests to our fascination with making lists cataloging our every whim.
-Goodreads is good for book lists, Imdb is good for movie lists.
+Goodreads is good for book lists, IMDB is good for movie lists.
 I have an app called Delicious Library for making a catalog of all the books I own.
 It's nifty.

 There is even an app to list your random thoughts.
 Thoughtback is good for making a list of random thoughts that will then successively come back to you as messages on your desktop.
 The app promises "to program your mind, one thought at a time."
 It's rather disconcerting.
 I thought it would re-inspire me to investigate thoughts I have, but I cannot help but be embarrassed when a thought I wrote weeks ago pops up on my desktop.
 Who cares if I wrote, "Capitalism has no ethical structure," or, "I should write a short story about artificial intelligent zombies."